LigiaNogueira1/LigiaNogueira1/README.md

 ### **Hey!
 Welcome to my GitHub!**

 - 💻 I’m currently working Mobile Applications and Back-End Programming
-- 🎓 I-m a graduate student in Computer Engineering - IFPB
+- 🎓 I'm a graduate student in Computer Engineering - IFPB
 - 📚 In this moment, my strongest Hard Skills are: Python | HTML | CSS | JavaScript
 - 📊 I’m looking to collaborate on technology companies